Guitar-Sound-Processing/GSP/gsp_daisy/MainLoop.md

 # GSP Main Loop

-GSP main code is responsible to provide all interfaces to libDaisy, as well as to call the process modules for all the audio effects in chain ([Effect Sofware Directives](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/SWDirectives.md)).
+GSP main code is responsible to provide all interfaces to libDaisy, as well as to call the process methods for all the audio effects in chain ([Effect Sofware Directives](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/SWDirectives.md)).
+The main loop provides also the Effect Command decoding and execution, besides Expression Pedal assignments.
+It runs exclusively in Daisy Seed, and does not store any configuration in flash memory, in order to avoid wasting time.

+Main loop comunicates to the External Device by UART Serial

 ## Standard headers